mesc08/mesc08/README.md

 ## 😎 **More About Me**

-👨‍💼 Currently working as a Senior Software Engineer at Netcore Cloud 🎓 B.Tech. in Computer Science and Engineering from Indian Institue of Information Technology, Kalyani.
+👨‍💼 Currently working as a Senior Software Engineer at Netcore Cloud.
+🎓 B.Tech. in Computer Science and Engineering from Indian Institue of Information Technology, Kalyani.
 🌱 I’m currently learning and exploring more on backend development.
 🗺️ When I'm not working, I like to travel outside and sometimes I work with art and craft.